erinkelsey/erin-kelsey/content/skills/Django/index.md

 name: 'Django'
 usage: 'HIGH'
 used:
-  - Fullstack web applications with Django and Django templates
+  - Fullstack web applications with templates
   - REST APIs with Django REST Framework
   - GraphQL APIs with Graphene and Graphene-Django
-  - Task queues and scheduled tasks with Django, Celery and Celery Beat
+  - Task queues and scheduled tasks with Celery and Celery Beat
 featured:
   - Emjinx
   - StreamTECH